rednafi/digressions/_posts/python/2020-05-13-python-decorators.md

 ```

-Introspecting the `hello` function decorated with modified decorator will give us our desired result.
+Introspecting the `hello` function decorated with modified decorator will give you the desired result.

 ```python
 hello.__name__